 - Is the information current or out of date?

-- Is the information about an isolated incident or is it widespread enough to be considered a pattern that should be considered?
+- Is the information about a specific, singular isolated incident or is it widespread enough to be considered a pattern?

 Just look at the information you are receiving in a little more detail.